 It was similar story in Britain, although they opted for an adapted design rather than a copy.
 The result?
 The Land Rover.

-The Allies in General.
+The Allies in general.
 Canada alone built more trucks than Germany, Italy, and Japan COMBINED.
-WWII is the epitome of battles and a war being won by industry and logistics, rather than tactics and technology.
+WWII is the epitome of battles and a war being won by industry and logistics (and planning), rather than weapons and tactics (and intuition).

 Also, Canada's contribution to WWII in general.
 While they fought with distinction in many places, and were responsible for one of the five beaches on D-Day (two Brit, two US, one Canuck), their most important contributions to the war were industrial (trucks), training (aircrews), and raw materials and foodstuffs.